Chart Color Schemes

 St Arnaud features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 59.8% of all households, including 20.7% couples with children, 29.3% couples without children, and 8.6% single parent families.
-Non-family households account for the remaining 40.2%, with lone person households at 38.0% and group households comprising 2.4%.
+Family households account for 59.8 percent of all households, including 20.7 percent couples with children, 29.3 percent couples without children, and 8.6 percent single parent families.
+Non-family households constitute the remaining 40.2 percent, with lone person households at 38.0 percent and group households comprising 2.4 percent of the total.
 The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.2.

 Frequently Asked Questions - Households